 Many organizations and agencies have developed resources related to employment for individuals with autism or for employers who want to provide an equitable work experience for their employees with autism.
-The list below contains valuable information that you may find useful as you seek to understand the experience for individuals with autism seeking employment or prepare individuals with autism for work at your company.
+The list below contains valuable information that you may find useful as you seek to understand the experience of individuals with autism seeking employment or prepare individuals with autism for work at your company.

 When Should I Disclose My Autism